famjean/R_functions_depository/Natural-language-processing.md

 !! to know available langages : `r koRpus::available.koRpus.lang()` keep the last two letters : fr for frenche, en for english

-+ corpus : a corpus of tm package (! different of qunateda)
++ corpus : a corpus of tm package (! different of quanteda)
 + treetaggerfilepath : the filepath of treetagger library, e.g. "~/Programs/Treetagger/"
 + unknown.words : if TRUE keep the words which are unknown of the lexic.
 If FALSE, there are deleted.